- Court Business

 Submissions to Chambers

-Judge McCarthy accepts letter submissions via mail, e-mail or fax.
+Judge McCarthy accepts letter submissions via mail or e-mail only, not by fax.
 Any e-mail submissions should be sent to firstname.lastname@example.org.

 Participation by Telephone

-In civil matters, parties may generally participate via telephone upon advance notice to chambers unless the proceeding involves taking testimony, requires the exchange of documents, or otherwise ordered by the Court.
-In criminal matters, the parties may participate via telephone upon advance approval by the Court.
-The Court will initiate all calls.
+In civil matters, parties may generally participate via telephone upon advance notice to chambers unless the proceeding involves taking testimony, requires the exchange of documents, or otherwise ordered by the court.
+Those electing to participate by telephone shall notify my chambers no later than 24 hours in advance of the conference, failing which it will be assumed that they will be attending in person.
+In criminal matters, the parties may participate via telephone upon advance approval by the court.
+The court will initiate all calls using the telephone number provided on the docket unless an alternative telephone number is provided at the time chambers is notified of a party’s telephonic participation.